ibexa/documentation-developer/docs/guide/checkout/checkout_api/forms/configuration_for_checkout_forms.md

 You can use generic configuration for checkout forms to override the forms and form logic for your project.

-`Siso\Bundle\CheckoutBundle\Model\FormConfig` is the class managing the configuration.
+`Ibexa\Platform\Commerce\Checkout\ModelFormConfig` is the class managing the configuration.

-You configure the checkout forms in `Siso/Bundle/CheckoutBundle/Resources/config/checkout.yml`.
+You configure the checkout forms in `ezcommerce-checkout/src/bundle/Resources/config/checkout_parameters.yaml`.

 You can modify this configuration to override e.g. the form type, form service or templates.